chiyeon/persimmonsai-files/conversation_generation.md

 cp chat-builder/get-word-conversations.py /dir/to/llama.cpp/
 ```

 Next, we need a base configuration file.
-We can use [this example](https://drive.google.com/file/d/1hb9TBalreZ9jzNa925MH7yMjhCcWyCBV/view).
-Either download it or copy it below into an `example.json` inside your `llama.cpp` directory.
+Copy the following into `example.json` in your `llama.cpp` directory.

 ```json
 {